kamhhm/UBC-Research-Assistant-Work/gen-ai-business-function-adoption/README.md

 ## Research Question

-**Can we accurately detect Generative AI (GenAI) adoption in startups using only their Crunchbase profile descriptions, without requiring web searches or external data?**
+**Can we accurately detect GenAI adoption in startups using only their Crunchbase profile descriptions, without requiring web searches or external data?**

 ## Overview